Dubai International Airport: Expansion

-The Cargo Mega Terminal, which will have the capacity to handle 3 million tonnes of cargo a year, is a major development; it is going to be built in the long term.
+The Cargo Mega Terminal, which will have the capacity to handle 3 million tonnes of cargo a year, is a major development; it will be built in the long term.
 The completion of the mega terminal will be no later than 2018.
 Terminal 2 will be completely redeveloped to match the status of the other two terminals.
-With all of these projects completed by 2013, the airport expects to be able to handle at least 75–80 million passengers and over 5 million tonnes of cargo.
+With all of these projects completed by 2013, the airport expects to handle at least 75–80 million passengers and over 5 million tonnes of cargo.

 The airport's landside facilities were modified to allow the construction of two stations for the Red Line of Dubai Metro.
 One station was built at Terminal 1 and the other at Terminal 3.
-The line began service on 9 September 2009, and opened in phases over the next year.
+The line began service on 9 September 2009 and opened in phases over the next year.
 The second Metro line, the Green Line, runs near the Airport Free Zone and has served the airport's north-eastern area with the Terminal 2 starting in September 2011.

-With phase 2 of DXB's expansion plan complete, the airport now has three terminals and three concourses, two cargo mega terminals, an airport free zone, an expo center with three large exhibition halls, a major aircraft maintenance hub and a flower center to handle perishable goods.
-A phase 3 which has been included in the master-plan involves the construction of a new Concourse 4.
+With phase 2 of DXB's expansion plan complete, the airport now has three terminals and three concourses, two cargo mega terminals, an airport-free zone, an expo center with three large exhibition halls, a major aircraft maintenance hub and a flower center to handle perishable goods.
+A phase 3 which has been included in the master plan involves the construction of a new Concourse 4.

-The airport revealed its future plans in May 2011, which involve the construction of a new Concourse D for all airlines currently operating from concourse C. Concourse D is expected to bring the total capacity of the airport to over 90 million passengers and will open in early 2016.
+The airport revealed its future plans in May 2011, which involve the construction of a new Concourse D for all airlines currently operating from Concourse C. Concourse D is expected to bring the total capacity of the airport to over 90 million passengers and will open in early 2016.
 The plan also involves Emirates solely operating from Concourse C along with Concourse A and B.